 - stability_selection

-Perform stability selection across bootstrap samples to identify robust group selection patterns and reduce selection variability.
+Perform stability selection across subsamples to identify robust group selection patterns and reduce selection variability.

 - bootstrap_samples

-Number of bootstrap samples for stability selection.
+Number of subsamples for stability selection.
 More samples provide more stable group selection.

 - stability_threshold